wikimedia/diff-blog/plugins/capability-manager-enhanced/readme.txt

 Fixed : Non-administrators with user editing capabilities could add new Administrators

 == Changelog ==

+= 1.10.1 - 8 Oct 2020 =
+  * Fixed : Type-Specific Capabilities options included some non-public WordPress post types that don't support capability customization
+  * Fixed : Review of role backup contents does not show name of current roles which would be removed by restoring backup

+= 1.10 - 1 Oct 2020 =
+  * Feature : Improved design and styling for Backup and Restore
+  * Feature : Backup > Restore - filter to display only modified capabilities
+  * Compat : Advanced Gutenberg - include AG Profile capabilities in Editing, Deletion, Reading capabilities grid
+  * Fixed : Media Create / upload_files capability could not be removed from role
+  * Fixed : Multisite - Incorrect menu display on sites where main site ID is not 1
+  * Fixed : Language file load failure if plugin directory structure is non-standard

 = 1.9.12 - 16 Jun 2020 =
   * Fixed : Fatal error due to missing vendor library folder